 What you don't say matters just as much as what you do say.
 Your body language and facial expressions inform an employer how engaged you are in the conversation and how interested you are in the opportunity.
 Smile, exhibit confidence, and listen carefully so you respond appropriately and build on the conversation.

 Asking questions expresses to an employer that you are engaged in the conversation.
 Try to ask questions to probe for additional information.
 Research the company in your interview preparation and make a list of potential questions that you may want to ask.

-In addition, while you're in the interview instead of simply addressing what's asked of you, respond and follow up with a question of your own and turn the interview into a conversation.
-This expresses to the employer that you have an interest to learn more.
+In addition, while you're in the interview, instead of simply addressing what's asked of you, respond and follow up with a question of your own and turn the interview into a conversation.
+This expresses to the employer that you're interested in learning more.

 Demonstrate You Are Up For The Challenge

 There are challenges with every job.
 What is important to an employer is that you are up for the challenge and that you have the ability to succeed.
 Once again, research information as you're preparing for the interview by reviewing the company's website and social media.
 You will have a better understanding of what challenges or changes the company has recently been through, and how they may impact the position you are interested in.